 white cells indicate trust, and gray the opposite.
 At compile time, the user can modify the configuration by specifying weights on each tier label indicating the relative cost of computation at that tier, as well as the cost of communication between tiers.
-ZØ uses these weights during optimization to determine the best placement of code and data amongst the tiers.
-Data privacy constraints are given by the programmer by marking certain variables as private to a particular tier using the attribute [Private( $T_L$ )], where $T_L$ specifies the tier to which the data is considered private (e.g., Client, External, ...).
+ZØ uses these weights during optimization to determine the best placement of code and data amongst the tiers, and are only necessary to fine-tune the performance of certain applications; they can be ignored and left at the default value of 1 by default.
+Data privacy constraints are given by the programmer by marking certain variables as private to a particular tier using the attribute [Private(T_L)], where T_L specifies the tier to which the data is considered private (e.g., Client, External, ...).